TimerErTim/bioinf.bio/blood/PHS2_SS2025_Tim-Peko_Hemoglobin_v0.1.typ

 Always wear gloves and handle blood as a biohazard.

 Drabkin's reagent contains potassium cyanide, a highly potent neurotoxin.
-Prevent inhalation or other absorbtion of the substance.
-Be mindful of proper wastedisposal.
+Prevent inhalation or other absorption of the substance.
+Be mindful of proper waste disposal.

 == Steps